 (ESP) Rafael Nadal def (FRA) Gilles Simon 7-6(5), 6-3

-Rafael Nadal is undefeated in Olympic Singles competition.
+Rafael Nadal remains undefeated in Singles competition during the Summer Games.
 He won Gold in Beijing, then missed London with a bum knee.
 Rio 2016 is more than just another triumphant return from injury for the World #5 – he’s been rehabbing the left-wrist since late May, when he withdrew from the French Open after his 2nd-Round victory.
-It’s more than just another tournament, another Slam; these are the Olympic Games, where the world’s top-athletes compete for something bigger than a trophy or medal.
+It’s more than just another tournament, another Slam; these are the Summer Games, where the world’s top-athletes compete for something bigger than a trophy or medal.
 Representing one’s nation is an honor; a humbling responsibility that Nadal takes very seriously.

 Rafa’s first of two matches Thursday found him on Center Court facing a familiar opponent, Gilles Simon of France.
 It was their 9th career clash.
 Gilles had only beaten Nadal once before, eight years prior in Madrid…